manzyun/ErgoDash/readme.md

 - Fan made case data.
 Format only `*.svg` and made with Inkscape on Ubuntu.
   - "SeventhSky" is very good game; It made by "TANAKA U" with **Flash** .
   - Many and nested clones...
 But, It is edited to be pleasant to the touch.

+# Just For Me Notice

+Create case on fabric space about [SHARE Garage](https://sharegarage.jp)'s [Rayjet](https://www.rayjetlaser.com)CNC:

+Order send from "Adobe Illustrator CS6".
+Checking under bullets on SVG file:

+- Strokes bold of cut order: 0.001mm
+- Can use "clipping" for curving

 ------